JPIAMRCOINCIDE/MicrobialGenomics/_episodes/68_plasmid_classification_typing.md

 ---
-title: "plasmid typing and classification"
+title: "Plasmid typing and classification"
 start: false
 teaching: 10
-exercises: 30
+exercises: 50
 questions:
 - "How can we detect which contig is a plasmid and which is from the chromosome"
 objectives: